computationalgeography/leco/README.md

 PYTHONPATH=source/package python source/script/leco_model.py run configuration.toml directory
 ```

+Configure editor to respect maximum line length (110, see .editorconfig)

 The run command requires a configuration file in toml format of which details can be found below.
 The user is also required to provide a path to a non-existing directory where the output will be stored.
 The standard run generates .geoparquet files of the population data, including agents ids, positions and language profiles, for every time step.
 A copy is created of the configuration file within the output directory.

 ## Configuration file

 The simulation requires a TOML configuration file to set up the parameters to run the `leco` model.
 This file should include the following parameters:

+I can't run the model with this configuration.
+I would add a test to a GH workflow that proofs that the
+example configuration file actually works.
+This file can be included / referred to from here.

 ```toml
 [initialization]